 - The Washington Times - Tuesday, January 27, 2026

 ABUJA, Nigeria — A U.S. military cargo aircraft touched down in Nigeria on Jan.
-13, delivering equipment meant to strengthen the country’s fight against jihadist-linked terrorism.
-Five days later, armed Fulani terrorists stormed three churches in Kurmin Wali, a farming community, abducting 166 Christian worshippers during Sunday services.
+13, delivering equipment meant to strengthen the country’s fight against jihadi-linked terrorism.
+Five days later, armed Fulani terrorists stormed three churches in Kurmin Wali, a farming community, and abducted 166 Christian worshippers during Sunday services.

-Within the same week, four civilians were seized along a nearby highway, while six other residents were abducted in another Sunday attack.
+Within the same week, four civilians were seized along a nearby highway and six other residents were abducted in another Sunday attack.

-The timing has sharpened a question being asked in Washington and Abuja: Will more weapons disrupt Nigeria’s terror networks or reinforce a system experts say profits from denial and delay?
+The timing has sharpened a question being asked in Washington and Abuja: Will more weapons disrupt Nigeria’s terrorist networks or reinforce a system that experts say profits from denial and delay?

-Christian Nani, the director of Open Doors, pointed to sub-Saharan Africa as the “special observation” area of the Watch List 2026, due in particular to the presence of “fragile governments” that leave Christians exposed to violence.
+Christian Nani, the director of Open Doors, pointed to sub-Saharan Africa as the “special observation” area of the Watch List 2026, particularly because of “fragile governments” that leave Christians exposed to violence.

-“The center of gravity of Christianity has shifted to Africa, but it is there that it is primarily under attack,” Mr. Nani told Vatican News, speaking of the continent where one-eighth of the world’s Christian population lives.
+“The center of gravity of Christianity has shifted to Africa, but it is there that it is primarily under attack,” Mr. Nani told Vatican News.

 Open Doors said 12 states in northern Nigeria have implemented Islamic law, creating a system where Christians live as second-class citizens and where conversion to another faith can be severely punished.